emianuelul/admin-dashboard/README.md

 ![image](./finished-product.png)

 This is what it's supposed to look like.
 I tried to stick to it as much as I could.
 I changed some stuff, mainly making stuff appear larger but it's mainly the same.

+You can check how my site turned out inside the deployments tab.